-Since around the 9th Century, when tea was first introduced to the people of Japan by traders who sipped the beverage in China, green tea has evolved into a national obsession and become part of the country’s culture.
+Since around the 9th century, when tea was first introduced to the people of Japan by traders who sipped the beverage in China, green tea has evolved into a national obsession and become part of the country’s culture.
 Keep reading to learn more about the history of this magical drink.

-Despite rudimentary communications systems, it took next to no time for the people of Japan to fall in love and make green tea drinking more than a pleasurable habit, but a ceremonial one as well.
+Despite rudimentary communications systems, it took next to no time for the people of Japan to fall in love and make drinking green tea more than a pleasurable habit but a ceremonial one as well.

-Perhaps the most enthusiastic proponents of green tea drinking were Buddhist monks, some of whom had become tea drinkers during pilgrimages to China.
-Eventually, green tea cultivation and propagation attracted two leading proponents of Japanese tea consumption: Kukai and Saicho, Buddhist monks who became legends thanks to huge numbers of tea seeds they brought home each time they visited China.
+Perhaps the most enthusiastic proponents of drinking green tea were Buddhist monks, some of whom had become tea drinkers during pilgrimages to China.
+Eventually, green tea cultivation and propagation attracted two leading proponents of Japanese tea consumption: Kukai and Saicho, Buddhist monks who became legends thanks to the huge numbers of tea seeds they brought home each time they visited China.

 Green tea’s importance to Japanese culture can’t be understated.
 Used ceremoniously by monks, healers and even employed in matters of justice during Kugatachi divination ceremonies staged to determine whether someone was guilty or innocent, the accused was required to remove stones from pots filled with boiling tea or water.